By Audience10 tools reviewed

 Pricing: Starter $99 to $159/mo per location, Accelerate $259 to $279/mo, Ultimate $499/mo, Ultimate Plus $699+/mo.
 Payment processing 2.99% + $0.30.
 Typically 24-month contracts.
 Channels: App, web, email, SMS.
 Best for: Multi-location spas, fitness studios, and wellness clinics with class-based or membership models.
 Standout feature: Mindbody Marketplace exposure (millions of consumer app users) and class scheduling.

 Mindbody is the established player for spa and fitness operations.
 The marketplace is valuable for businesses that want consumer app discovery.
-23.5% effective cost on marketplace bookings (20% commission + 3.5% processing) is the catch.
+The catch is an effective cost of around 23.5% on new-client marketplace bookings: a 20% marketing/marketplace commission (capped at $30 per transaction) plus 3.5% payment processing (Mindbody fee breakdown, Gymdesk, 2026).

 Med spas often prefer Boulevard over Mindbody for the cleaner med-spa-specific UX.